 Everyone deserves good design.
 You may ask “why good and not great?”
-Because the uncomfortable truth is that poor, ineffective design is everywhere thanks to the advent of AI.
+Because the uncomfortable truth is that poor and ineffective design is everywhere thanks to the advent of AI tools and online design sites.

-The rise of AI-generated design has democratized the creative process, giving the power to anyone to take on the role of designer.
+The rise of these tools has democratized the creative process; giving anyone the power to take on the role of “designer”.
 But accessibility doesn't equal literacy.
-Having the tools doesn't mean having the eye.
+Having the tools to create a design doesn't mean a person necessarily has the eye for it.
+After all, just because you have a hammer doesn’t mean you can build a house.

-But above all else, good design requires humanity.
-That irreplaceable human element — the instinct, the empathy, the lived experience — is what elevates a composition from merely functional to genuinely resonant.
+But, above all else, good design requires humanity.
+The irreplaceable human elements of instinct, empathy, and lived experience is what elevates a composition from merely functional to genuinely resonant.

 That is why good design matters.
 Everyone deserves good design.